DanHodges/TheologicalDictionary/Filioque.md

 # Filioque
-Definition of Filioque coming soon.
+The definition of Filioque is coming soon!